 Terra Hale is London’s first eco-friendly, human-powered gym.
 It harnesses the energy from people’s workouts to power the facility.
 The high-end studio is free from single-use plastics, uses recycled materials throughout, organic cleansing and beauty products, and sustainably-sourced timber.

-The boutique gym offers a range of classes, including Bikram, boxing, circuit training, mixed martial arts, and more.
+This boutique gym offers various classes, including spinning, yoga, pilates, boxing, and more.
 The studio is all about sustainability with its reclaimed rubber floors, low-flow showerheads, energy-efficiency infrared sauna, and equipment made from recycled metal.

-People are willing to spend more money on something if it’s good for the earth and the people in it.
+People are more willing to invest in something if it’s good for the earth and the people in it.
 The loyalty to green can’t be overstated, with the young demographic particularly interested in choosing eco-friendly products and businesses.
 73% of Millennials are willing to pay more for sustainable goods.
-Whether you want to start making small changes or completely transition your gym to a green oasis, here are 10 ways you can make your gym more eco-friendly.
+Whether you want to start making small changes or completely transition your gym into a green oasis, here are 9 ways you can make your gym more eco-friendly.

 2. Eco-Friendly Gym Supplies

 When you’re stocking your gym with supplies, think about every item.
 This can include everything from office supplies to the products you choose to sell from your gym.
-A yoga studio might look to fill out the studio with sustainably-sourced yoga mats.
-Some yoga teachers are already starting to phase out mats made from polyvinyl chloride (PVC) in favor of less toxic alternatives.
+A yoga studio might look to fill out the studio with sustainably sourced yoga mats.
+Some yoga teachers are already starting to phase out mats made from polyvinyl chloride (PVC) to favor less toxic alternatives.
 Like many chemicals, PVC has a massive impact on the environment.
 The manufacturing process of PVC products releases harmful dioxins into the air and water.

-There are several things you can do to reduce your water usage and utilize your water more efficiently in general.
-Implement smart water programs.
-You can save up to 2.5 gallons of water per minute by installing low flow showerheads, toilets, and faucets.
+You can do several things to reduce water waste, especially when it comes to your locker rooms.
+You can save up to 2.5 gallons of water per minute by implementing smart water programs like installing low-flow showerheads, toilets, and faucets.
 Make sure to insulate all your hot water pipes and heaters.